dongwookim-ml/topic-model-lecture-note/README.md

 topic-model-lecture-note
 ========================

-lecture notes for probabilistic topic models using ipython notebook
+This is a series of lecture notes for probabilistic topic models written in ipython notebook.

+The following metarials will be covered:

+* Dirichlet distribution
+* Latent Dirichlet allocation (LDA)
+  * Gibbs sampling
+  * Variational inference
+* Dirichlet process
+* Hiearchical Dirichlet process (HDP)